3-Day Naha/Okinawa itinerary: Off-beat (winter) adventures in the South of Japan

 Day 3

-Your final day on Okinawa is all about the islands’ World War Two history.
+Your final day on Okinawa is about the islands’ history from World War II.
 Prepare yourself mentally to hear and see some very sobering stories and images.

 Himeyuri Peace Museum

-We recommend to start your day with a visit to the Himeyuri Peace Museum [Google Maps location].
-The Himeyuri Peace Museum shares the experiences (before and during the Battle of Okinawa) from the perspective of the school children that were mobilised to help the Japanese Imperial Army fight an unwinnable battle.
+We recommend starting your day with a visit to the Himeyuri Peace Museum [Google Maps location].
+The Himeyuri Peace Museum shares the experiences (before and during the Battle of Okinawa) from the perspective of the school children who were mobilised to help the Japanese Imperial Army fight an unwinnable battle.

-It’s a bit over an hour by monorail and bus from Naha city centre or the airport.
+It’s over an hour by monorail and bus from Naha city centre or the airport.
 Expect to spend about an hour at the Himeyuri Peace Museum.

 Peace Memorial Park